-Version V101101 / 101101 of the Level 1b data of the TANSO-FTS-2 (Thermal And Nearinfrared Sensor for carbon Observation - Fourier Transform Spectrometer) onboard GOSAT-2 (Greenhouse gas Observing SATellite) are needed in the project to produce the total column CO2 and CH4 products.
+Level 1b data of the TANSO-FTS-2 (Thermal And Near-infrared Sensor for carbon Observation - Fourier Transform Spectrometer) onboard GOSAT-2 (Greenhouse gas Observing SATellite) are needed in the project to produce the total column CO2 and CH4 products.
 They serve as input for the retrieval algorithms to be used in this project.

 The TANSO-FTS-2 instrument (Nakajima et al., 2017) has five spectral bands with a high spectral resolution 0.2 cm-1.
 Three operate in the SWIR at 0.75-0.77, 1.56-1.69 and at the extended 1.92-2.33 μm range, providing sensitivity to the near-surface absorbers.
 The fourth and fifth channels operating in the thermal infrared between 5.5-8.4 and 8.4-14.3 μm providing mid-tropospheric sensitivity.
 FTS-2 observes sunlight reflected from the earth's surface and light emitted from the atmosphere and the surface.
 The former is observed in the spectral bands 1 through 3 of FTS in the daytime, and the latter is captured in band 4 and 5 during both the day and the night.
 Within this project only level 1 data from the SWIR channels 1-3 will be used.
-Prior to reaching the detectors of the instrument, the light in the bands 1 through 3 is split into two orthogonally-polarized components (P and S components) and measured independently.
+Prior to reaching the detectors of the instrument, the light in the bands 1 through 3 is split into two orthogonally-polarized components and measured independently.
+The intensity component of Stokes vector is approximated by the mean of parallel (P) and perpendicular (S) components (O'Brien et al., 2013).

 The measurement strategy of TANSO-FTS-2 is optimized for the characterization of continental-scale sources and sinks.
-TANSO-FTS-2 utilizes a pointing mirror to perform offnadir measurements at the same location on each 6-day repeat cycle.
-The pointing mirror allows TANSO-FTS-2 to observe up to $\pm 35^{\circ}$ across track and $\pm 40^{\circ}$ along-track.
+TANSO-FTS-2 utilizes a pointing mirror to perform off-nadir measurements at the same location on each 6-day repeat cycle.
+The pointing mirror allows TANSO-FTS-2 to observe up to ±35° across track and ±40° along-track.
 These measurements nominally consist of 5 across track points spaced ~160km apart with a ground footprint diameter of approximately 9.7 km and a 4 second exposure duration.
 The satellite has an Intelligent pointing Monitor camera which makes it possible to adjust the line of sight of the FTS to steer away from cloud contaminated areas.
 Whilst the majority of data is limited to measurements over land where the surface reflectance is high, TANSO-FTS-2 also observes in sunglint mode over the ocean.